 Changes to asset-backed lending

 At the moment, floating charge assets such as cash flow secured loans or inventory facilities are viewed as security for loans.
-When the Act comes into force in December, reductions are going to be a potential issue, which will lead to asset-backed lenders to potentially consider either withdrawing their finance options or, at the very least, reducing them significantly.
+Reductions will be a potential issue, which will lead to asset-backed lenders to potentially consider either withdrawing their finance options or, at the very least, reducing them significantly.
 However, fixed-charge creditors will remain ahead of HMRC when it comes to receiving funds owed.

 How HMRC preferential creditor status affects directors and their businesses?